getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 With classes, the way you design the scenario is: define a general parent (base) class like `Task`, defining shared behavior for all the "alike" tasks.
 Then, you define child classes `XYZ` and `ABC`, both of which inherit from `Task`, and each of which adds specialized behavior to handle their respective tasks.

-**Importantly,** the class design pattern will encourage you that to get the most out of inheritance, you will want to employ method overriding (and polymorpism), where you override the definition of some general `Task` method in your `XYZ` task, perhaps even making use of `super` to call to the base version of that method while adding more behavior to it. **You'll likely find quite a few places** where you can "abstract" out general behavior to the parent class and specialize (override) it in your child classes.
+**Importantly,** the class design pattern will encourage you that to get the most out of inheritance, you will want to employ method overriding (and polymorphism), where you override the definition of some general `Task` method in your `XYZ` task, perhaps even making use of `super` to call to the base version of that method while adding more behavior to it. **You'll likely find quite a few places** where you can "abstract" out general behavior to the parent class and specialize (override) it in your child classes.

 Here's some loose pseudo-code for that scenario: